Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Cobweb cooldown now starts as soon as a the cobweb trap is triggered instead of when the duration ends.
 - Cobweb traps items now last **1200** ticks before despawning.

+Spy
+- Any melee attack during while the player is cloaked now is considered a "Sneak Attack" (Previously it was just if the player attacked with the sneak attack sword)
+- If the player gets a sneak attack kill while invisible, the cloak ability cooldown will be refreshed by **50%**.

 ## Technical Changes
 - Reimplemented all kits
 - Players can now be hacked.
 Hacked players will not be able to use their abilities (active and passive) and any active abilities will be terminated.